Wesley Saunders: Windy City Bulls (2016–2017)

 On August 24, 2016, Saunders' D-League rights were acquired by the Windy City Bulls in the expansion draft and on October 30, he was officially signed by Windy City.

+Vanoli Cremona (2018–2020)

 On July 26, 2018, Saunders signed a deal with the Italian club Vanoli Cremona.

+Monaco (2020)

-On July 30, 2020, he has signed with As Monaco of the LNB Pro A but resigned shortly after the beginning of the season.
+On July 30, 2020, Saunders signed with As Monaco of the LNB Pro A but resigned shortly after the beginning of the season.

+Fortitudo Bologna (2020–2021)

-Coach Sacchetti, who coached him the two years in Vanoli Cremona before he moved to coach Fortitudo Bologna, inked Saunders in Bologna on November 4, 2020.
+Coach Romeo Sacchetti, who coached him the two years in Vanoli Cremona before he moved to coach Fortitudo Bologna, inked Saunders in Bologna on November 4, 2020.
 He parted ways with the team on June 30, 2021.

+Dolomiti Energia Trento (2021–2022)

-On August 13, 2021, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+On August 13, 2021, Saunders signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 Santa Cruz Warriors (2022–2023)

 On December 20, 2022, Saunders was acquired by the Santa Cruz Warriors.
 On January 18, 2023, Saunders was waived.